1-dayclair/dom-manipulation/README.md

-The following program is a witty, virtual, language, poem game.
+The following program is a poetry game.
+This program is a skill based assesment concerning the DOM.
-_Day
-*Commented out code is original image inputs
-Assisted by Manara with image iteration.
 _Day